|

 Ntw

-As w belongs to feasible region, we know
+As w belongs to feasible region, we know that

 w

-N ≥ 0, for this, if x is the optimal solution, then it must holds
+N ≥ 0, so, if x were the optimal solution,

 C